-How do wildfires affect the occupational health and safety of people in agriculture?
+How do wildfires affect the health and safety of people in agriculture?

 Regardless of their proximity to wildfires, agricultural workers can struggle with stress and other mental health issues related to the effects of wildfires.
 Income, access to healthcare, and immigration concerns increase the vulnerability of the farmworker population.

-What protections and information are employers required to provide and what are workers’ rights related to wildfire smoke exposure?
+When a wildfire occurs, what protections and information are employers required to provide to employees?

-- How employees can obtain the current Air Quality Index (AQI) for PM2.5
+- Monitor the Air Quality Index (AQI) for PM2.5

-What will be included in the wildfire smoke safety training provided by WCAHS?
+What is included in the wildfire smoke safety training and resources provided by WCAHS?